ircam-ismm/webaudio-tutorials/basics/encapsulating-logic.md

 const mean2 = sum / 4;
 ```

-We can see some issues with this how this code is written: many things are repeated and hard coded, which makes it fragile and hard to maintain.
+We can see some issues with how this code is written: many things are repeated and hard coded, which makes it fragile and hard to maintain.
 Indeed, what if for some reason the size of the lists changes?
 If instead of the mean, we finally want to retrieve the median value?
 If you find a bug in the mean computation and then must change your code everywhere? etc.

 To simplify that and make the code more abstract, we can just create a more generic function.
-With a simple function takes a list of unknown size as argument and returns the mean, we can then rewrite our code as the following:
+With a simple function taking a list of unknown size as argument and returning the mean, we can then rewrite our code as the following:

 ```js
 function computeMean(list) {